-As discussed in Note 2, the financial statements present only the Air Quality Improvement Special Revenue Fund of the City of Hawthorne California and do not purport to, and do not, present fairly the financial position of the City of Hawthorne, California, as of June 30, 2013 and 2012, the changes in its financial position for the years then ended, and the budgetary comparison for the year ended June 30, 2013 in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements present only the Air Quality Improvement Special Revenue Fund of the City of Hawthorne California and do not purport to, and do not, present fairly the financial position of the City of Hawthorne, California, as of June 30, 2014 and 2013, the changes in its financial position for the years then ended, and the budgetary comparison for the year ended June 30, 2014 in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.